Golden Spear Round Robin

 6th place: 50% of points

 7th place: 40% of points

 1. Only 1st through 6th place will be awarded points for Tier 1 tournaments

 2. All 24 finalists in both final chambers of NSDA Nationals will receive 25% of points

 After the completion of the 2020 Emory Barkley Forum, the top twenty ranked competitors in both the GSRR Eligibility Rankings and the Season Rankings will automatically be eligible to compete at the Golden Spear Round Robin.
-If one of the top twenty declines their invitation, we will open up any remaining spots to a holistic waitlist.
-If you wish to be admitted off the holistic waitlist after we announce the original eighteen invitations on February 1, please email the tournament director, Jack Fitzgerald.
-Admission off the waitlist will not be solely decided on this year's national rankings; rather, it will be based on a holistic evaluation of competitors' success over the course of their career.
+If spots are still available, they will open up to a holistic waitlist.
+If you wish to be admitted off the holistic waitlist after we announce the original invitations on February 1, please email the tournament director, Jack Fitzgerald.
+Admission off the waitlist will not be solely decided on this year's rankings; rather, it will be based on a holistic evaluation of competitors' success over the course of their career.

 The champion of this tournament will receive a large cash scholarship.
 The exact scholarship amount is yet to be determined, but we are confident in saying it will be at least $1000 and will be the largest cash scholarship of any Congressional Debate tournament in the country.

 This round will be recorded and kept on YouTube as a record of what a great Congressional Debate round looks like, so students and parents are required to fill out a media release form for students to compete.
 Additionally, students need to have at least one adult chaperone who will accept responsibility for the student to attend the tournament in order to compete.